Characterizing photon number statistics using conjugate optical homodyne detection

 where $\langle\Delta n_1^2\rangle=\langle\hat{n}_1^2\rangle-\langle n_1\rangle^2$ is the variance of photon number distribution of the input state.
 Clearly, the additional noise of the proposed scheme is $\langle n_1\rangle+1$.

-\textbf{Second-order correlation function $g^{(2)}(0)$}
+\subsection{Second-order correlation function $g^{(2)}(0)$}

-The single-time second-order correlation function $g^{(2)}(0)$ is an important parameter to characterize a photon source \cite{Glauber63}.
-In the case of a single homodyne detector with a phase randomized LO, it has been shown that $g^{(2)}(0)$ can be determined from the measurement statistics \cite{Roumpos13}.
-Here, we show that $g^{(2)}(0)$ can be conveniently calculated from the statistics of $Z$ measurement.
+The single-time second-order correlation function $g^{(2)}(0)$ is an important parameter for characterizing a photon source \cite{Glauber63}.
+In the case of a single homodyne detector with a phase randomized LO, it has been shown that $g^{(2)}(0)$ can be determined from the measurement statistics \cite{Roumpos13, Luders18}.
+Here, we show that $g^{(2)}(0)$ can also be determined from the statistics of $Z$ measurement.

 As defined in \cite{Glauber63}